sudhirkanuparthi/WeatherAPIinterview/WeatherAPIinterview/README.md

-VERSION 0.3
+VERSION 0.4

 # WeatherAPIinterview

-on browser, use localhost:3000/weather/london to get the weather information
+on browser, use localhost:3000/weather/london to get the weather information Winston for logging
 ESLint used for cleaning
+Jasmine for testing service

 ## Usage
+Implemented Winston for logging
-ESLint used for cleaning
+Implemented ESLint used for cleaning
+Implemented Jasmine for testing

 1. $node weatherApi.js